salvatob/HicHacHoe/tech_doc.md

 Where:
 - `printBoard :: b -> IO ()`
-  Prints the current board state to stdout in a human-readable format, with coordinates, so humans can.
+  Prints the current board state to stdout in a human-readable format, with coordinates, so humans can easily describe their moves.

 - `empty :: b`
   Returns a new, empty instance.